This article was originally featured in the April 2020 Issue of RISKAfrica and is republished with permission of RISKAfrica.

-As we write this, half the world’s leader’s are working out how to kickstart their countries’ economies once the worst of the Coronavirus aftermath has passed.
+As we write this, half the world’s leaders are working out how to kick start their countries’ economies once the worst of the Coronavirus aftermath has passed.
 Unfortunately, many countries are also still bracing themselves for the full extent of the pandemic to run its course.
 There can be no doubt the aftermath of COVID-19 is going to continue to reverberate through the insurance industry for months, if not years.

-It is opportune then that we interviewed Tom Freitas, CEO of TAI (Tindal Associates Inc) just prior to news of the outbreak.
+It is opportune then that we interviewed Tom Freitas, CEO of TAI (Tindall Associates Inc) just prior to news of the outbreak.
 Opportune because if there is one clear thing, the key to recovery for many insurers is going to be administration efficiency and accurate data management.
 And administration efficiency and accurate data management are front and centre of the TAI reinsurance administration offering.

-On a global scale, how does the TAI solution stay on top of (sometimes quite disparate) compliance requirements that are in place in different countries?
+Q: On a global scale, how does the TAI solution stay on top of (sometimes quite disparate) compliance requirements that are in place in different countries?